nikivat/Aladdin/README.txt

-Space Invaders
+Space Runner
 ==============

-This ia a simple game, demonstrating the Canvas and SVG frameworks.
+This is a simple game, demonstrating  Canvas and SVG frameworks.

-The project is part of the "JavaScript UI & DOM" course curriculum, at the Telerik Software Academy - teamwork assignment for Team "Aladdin'2014".
+The project is part of  "JavaScript UI & DOM" course curriculum, at the Telerik Software Academy - teamwork assignment for Team "Aladdin'2014".